Jat Tehnika: Component maintenance department

-Component Maintenance Department consists of seven Workshops, Engineering Production Bureau and Support Unit.
+Component Maintenance Department consists of seven Workshops, Engineering Production Bureau, and the Support Unit.

-Radio Workshop is responsible for maintenance of components from navigation, communications, microwaves and auto flight systems using automatic test equipment to perform more accurate troubleshooting and fault isolation.
+Radio Workshop is responsible for maintenance of components from navigation, communications, microwaves, and auto flight systems using automatic test equipment to perform more accurate troubleshooting and fault isolation.

-Instrument Workshop covers testing, repair and overhaul of various types of sensors, transmitters, indicators, Air Data Computers and Cabin Pressure Controllers.
-It also has capabilities for maintenance of gyroscopic instruments such as vertical and horizontal gyros.
+Instrument Workshop covers testing, repair, and overhaul of various types of sensors, transmitters, indicators, Air Data Computers and Cabin Pressure Controllers.
+It also has capabilities for maintenance of gyroscopic instruments, such as vertical and horizontal gyros.
 Complete maintenance and readout of Flight Data Recorders is performed in this workshop.

-Maintenance of oxygen bottles, crew and passenger oxygen masks together with Passenger Service Units (PSU) is responsibility of Oxygen Workshop which is a part of Instrument Workshop.
+Maintenance of oxygen bottles, crew and passenger oxygen masks together with Passenger Service Units (PSU) is responsibility of the Oxygen Workshop, which is a part of Instrument Workshop.

-Electric Workshop performs maintenance of various control boxes, relays, components from distribution system of electrical power, electrical starters and generators, electrical harnesses, fire detection sensors, batteries and other electrical units.
+Electric Workshop performs maintenance of various control boxes, relays, components from distribution system of electrical power, electrical starters and generators, electrical harnesses, fire detection sensors, batteries, and other electrical units.

-Pneumatic Workshop is in charge of components from pneumatic, air-conditioning, pressurization, anti-icing, de-icing, engine bleed and engine starting systems.
+Pneumatic Workshop is in charge of components from pneumatic, air-conditioning, pressurization, anti-icing, de-icing, engine bleed, and engine starting systems.

-Hydraulic and Mechanical Components Workshop is divided in two parts.
-First part is responsible for maintenance of components from hydraulic, flight controls and fuel systems such as actuators, hydraulic modules and various types of pumps.
-Second part deals with gearboxes and other components from flight controls systems together with all types of fire extinguishers, command cables, pipes and hoses.
+Hydraulic and Mechanical Components Workshop is divided into two parts.
+The first part is responsible for maintenance of components from hydraulic, flight controls, and fuel systems such as actuators, hydraulic modules, and various types of pumps.
+The second part deals with gearboxes and other components from flight control systems, together with all types of fire extinguishers, command cables, pipes, and hoses.

 Landing Gear workshop covers repair and maintenance of landing gears, wheels and brakes.

-Test Equipment and Calibration Workshop is responsible for maintenance and calibration of tools, equipment and test equipment.
+Test Equipment and Calibration Workshop is responsible for maintenance and calibration of tools, equipment, and test equipment.
 It has accreditation of national standard institutions and traceability to international standards.

 Support Unit provides logistics in documentation and materials flow in whole department.

-Engineering Production Bureau is responsible to provide engineering and technological support to workshops from Component Maintenance Department.
-Its duties are to keep maintenance of components in accordance of latest requirements of manufacturers and relevant authorities.
+Engineering Production Bureau is responsible for providing engineering and technological support to workshops from Component Maintenance Department.
+Its duties are to keep maintenance of components in accordance with the latest requirements of manufacturers and relevant authorities.